weronikawalczak/ask-mate-python/README.md

 ## General info
 AskMate:
 * Shows on main page list of all questions
-* Displays form to add questions, answers, comments
+* Displays form to add questions, answers and comments
 * Displays form to register or login
-* Gives possibility to tag questions by topis
-* Logs errors
+* Voting system
-* Handles errors on differents levels of MVC pattern

 ## Technologies
 * Python 3.7